-10 Golden Rules for Providing Successful Customer Service
+10 Golden Rules of Customer Service

 1. Provide Quick Responses and Solid Answers